 Additionally, the National Ambulance Service, Home Healthcare Service, Stroke Service and Palliative Care, have all received this prestigious accreditation since 2011.

 To meet the needs of a rapidly growing population, HMC has announced ambitious plans to expand capacity across its network through to 2030.

 HMC is leading the development of the region’s first academic health system – combining innovative research, top-class education and excellent clinical care – and is committed to building a legacy of healthcare expertise in Qatar.
 HMC collaborates with key partners who are experts in Qatar and beyond, including Weill Cornell Medicine-Qatar, the Institute for Healthcare Improvement and Partners Healthcare, Boston.

 HMC is also the first hospital system in the Middle East to achieve institutional accreditation from the Accreditation Council of Graduate Medical Education – International (ACGME-I), which demonstrates excellence in the way medical graduates are trained through residency, internship and fellowship programs.

-In 2004, educational activities were extended to include medical students of WCMC-Q. Since 2006, third and fourth year students have joined HMC teams to do their clinical clerkships and some electives.
+In 2004, educational activities at HMC were extended to include medical students of WCM-Q. Since 2006, third and fourth year students have joined HMC teams to do their clinical clerkships and some electives.
 HMC physicians appointed to faculty make a major contribution to the students' clinical education.
-In spring 2007, the Corporation opened a new Education Center, underlining its commitment to medical education.
+In spring 2007, the corporation opened a new Education Center, underlining its commitment to medical education.